Microsoft Co. (NASDAQ:MSFT) is Athena Investment Management’s 5th Largest Position

-Several other institutional investors have also recently modified their holdings of MSFT.
-Iron Horse Wealth Management LLC acquired a new stake in Microsoft during the fourth quarter worth about $26,000.
-Monumental Financial Group Inc. acquired a new stake in Microsoft during the first quarter worth about $28,000.
-Hanseatic Management Services Inc. grew its holdings in Microsoft by 71.4% during the third quarter.
-Hanseatic Management Services Inc. now owns 132 shares of the software giant’s stock worth $31,000 after acquiring an additional 55 shares during the period.
-Retirement Financial Solutions LLC acquired a new stake in Microsoft during the fourth quarter worth about $40,000.
-Finally, PayPay Securities Corp acquired a new stake in Microsoft during the fourth quarter worth about $54,000.
+A number of other hedge funds have also recently made changes to their positions in MSFT.
+Monumental Financial Group Inc. purchased a new stake in Microsoft in the first quarter valued at about $28,000.
+Iron Horse Wealth Management LLC purchased a new stake in Microsoft in the fourth quarter valued at about $26,000.
+Hanseatic Management Services Inc. raised its stake in shares of Microsoft by 71.4% in the third quarter.
+Hanseatic Management Services Inc. now owns 132 shares of the software giant’s stock worth $31,000 after purchasing an additional 55 shares during the last quarter.
+Retirement Financial Solutions LLC purchased a new position in shares of Microsoft in the fourth quarter worth about $40,000.
+Finally, PayPay Securities Corp purchased a new position in shares of Microsoft in the fourth quarter worth about $54,000.
 69.15% of the stock is currently owned by hedge funds and other institutional investors.

-In other news, Director Teri List sold 1,250 shares of Microsoft stock in a transaction on Friday, June 2nd.
+In other Microsoft news, Director Teri List sold 1,250 shares of Microsoft stock in a transaction on Friday, June 2nd.
 The stock was sold at an average price of $334.77, for a total value of $418,462.50.
-Following the completion of the sale, the director now directly owns 874 shares of the company’s stock, valued at $292,588.98.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other news, EVP Judson Althoff sold 30,000 shares of Microsoft stock in a transaction on Monday, May 1st.
-The stock was sold at an average price of $306.09, for a total value of $9,182,700.00.
-Following the completion of the sale, the executive vice president now directly owns 117,456 shares of the company’s stock, valued at $35,952,107.04.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Following the sale, the director now owns 874 shares in the company, valued at $292,588.98.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other Microsoft news, CMO Christopher C. Capossela sold 5,000 shares of Microsoft stock in a transaction on Thursday, May 18th.
+The stock was sold at an average price of $316.87, for a total value of $1,584,350.00.
+Following the sale, the chief marketing officer now owns 89,328 shares in the company, valued at $28,305,363.36.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
 Also, Director Teri List sold 1,250 shares of Microsoft stock in a transaction on Friday, June 2nd.
 The shares were sold at an average price of $334.77, for a total value of $418,462.50.
 Following the completion of the sale, the director now directly owns 874 shares of the company’s stock, valued at $292,588.98.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 51,331 shares of company stock valued at $15,867,278.
-0.03% of the stock is currently owned by corporate insiders.
+Insiders have sold 51,331 shares of company stock worth $15,867,278 over the last quarter.
+0.03% of the stock is currently owned by company insiders.

 Wall Street Analysts Forecast Growth